thestockman27/Fixed-Income-Dashboards/README.md

 This project provides an end-to-end pipeline for forecasting financial securities.

 ## Data Ingestion
 Data is collected from various sources via APIs and urls to JSON files.
-After cleaning and transforming the raw data, it is stored with SOLite databases in tables specific to the source and other defining factors.
+After cleaning and transforming the raw data, it is stored with SQLite databases in tables specific to the source and other defining factors.
 These tables are updated programatically, however, this has yet to be automated.
 Data integrity tests are performed upon appending the tables.
 ```python
 conn = sqlite3.connect('Treasury_Yields_data.db')
 cursor = conn.cursor()